Future use of silicon photomultiplier for KAOS at MAMI and PANDA at FAIR: SiPM in PANDA time-of-flight detectors

 \section{SiPM in PANDA time-of-flight detectors}

-At \PANDA\ relatively low momentum $\Xi^-$ can be produced in $\Xi^- \overline{\Xi}^+$ or $\Xi^- \overline{\Xi}^0$ pair productions~\cite{PANDA}.
+At \PANDA\ relatively low momentum $\Xi^-$ can be produced in $\Xi^- \overline{\Xi}^+$ or $\Xi^- \overline{\Xi}^0$ pair productions~\cite{PANDA2005}.
 The associated $\overline{\Xi}$ will scatter or annihilate inside the residual nucleus.
 The annihilation products contain at least two anti-kaons that can be used as a tag for the reaction.
 In combination with an active secondary target, high resolution $\gamma$-ray spectroscopy of double hypernuclei will become possible for the first time.
 For the tracking and stopping of the produced cascade hyperons and their decay products an active hypernuclear target is needed.
 For the high resolution spectroscopy of excited hypernuclear states an efficient, position sensitive germanium array is required.

-A small fibre barrel read-out by SiPM has been discussed as an option for a time-of-flight start detector in \PANDA\ and as the active target for the hypernuclear Physics programme.
+In the current \PANDA\ design, particle identification for slow particles will be provided only at large polar angles by a TOF detector~\cite{PANDA2005}.
+As candidates for this detector scintillator bars and strips or alternatively multi-gap resistive plate chambers are considered.
+In the absence of a start detector the relative timing of multiple particle hits have to be employed.
+A small fibre barrel read-out by SiPM has been discussed as an option for a start detector dedicated to the hypernuclear Physics programme.
 Such a detector might be also used as a time reference for the DIRC detector or for track deconvolution of the time projection chamber.
-For \PANDA\ the time resolution is a main issue.
+The SiPM is intrinsically a very fast detector and its single photoelectron time resolution is about 100\,ps (FWHM).
+When coupled to thin and short scintillating fibres the timing properties are fully dominated by the scintillation time constants and depend only on the average number of detected photons.
+For such a sub-detector system the achievable time resolution at minimum detector mass is a main issue.
+In measurements using the electromagnetic calorimeter the additional material will deteriorate considerably its resolution.